 - 1. Explain how the guidance can be used to complete a COVID-19 Management Plan - 2.
 Apply learnings from training to the real-life examples of participants - 3.
-Offer an interactive forum to ask questions and share common experiences training and provide specific legal advice on a one-on-one basis.
+Offer an interactive forum to ask questions and share common experiences

 2. Overview of guidance: Scope